aclemons/emailrelay/doc/reference.md

     clients to see only their own messages after they have  been moved into separate sub-directories typically by the built-in  `deliver:` or `copy:` filters.
-Content files can remain in the  main spool directory to save disk space; they will be deleted by
+Content files can remain in the  main spool directory to save disk space; they will be deleted by  the POP server when it deletes the last matching envelope file.

 *   \-\-pop-no-delete (-G)